maovidal/MQTT_RedLion_Crimson/README.md

 Important limitations:
 - It does not implement QoS other than 0
-- It does not support User/Password, Will, Clean Session
 - It does not provide error info on Connection neither the Session Present flag

 *******************************************************************************